watrall/charm-market-intelligence-engine/README.md

 - **Google Sheets sync (optional):** Setting `USE_SHEETS=true` turns on both Sheets and Drive APIs.
 They are metered after the free tier, and every run makes a few dozen append/read calls.
 Leave it `false` until you create a GCP project, confirm quotas, and budget for increased throughput (e.g., batch jobs nightly instead of per-scrape).
 - **Geocoding:** The built-in Nominatim client is free but rate-limited to 1 request/sec; heavy usage may require hosting your own instance.
 Because geocoding is cached in `data/geocache.csv`, reruns stay cost-free unless you clear the cache.
 - **Storage/dashboards:** Streamlit + SQLite incur no extra spend—everything runs locally.
 When deploying to cloud infrastructure, include VM/storage costs in your overall estimate.
+- **Sheets cache resets:** The Google Sheets sync stores cached job/report IDs under `data/cache/`.
+If someone edits or deletes rows directly in the Sheet, clear those files before the next run so the pipeline can rebuild its local view of existing rows.

 Document these toggles in your runbook so reviewers understand how to perform a zero-cost demo vs. a production run with LLM + Sheets enabled.